pawelblaszczyk5/planner-tokenami/README.md

 # Planner app styled with Tokenami

 This project is a playground app that I've built and styled with both [Tokenami](https://github.com/tokenami/tokenami) and [TailwindCSS](https://github.com/tailwindlabs/tailwindcss).
-The former one is using unconventional approach with substring styles selectors to allow direct styling with inline styles.
-In opposite to e.g. [CSSHooks](https://css-hooks.com) it implements theming system in its core.
-I highly recommend giving a read about all of these libraries, especially in terms of trade-offs and design decisions.
-However, substring selectors are (in)famously known for a worse performance than other, especially when compared to class selectors which are one of the most performant one.

-Hence, I wanted to measure it, how much the performance tanks fro musing the substring selectors.
-Moreover, I've just wanted to play a bit with Tokenami to get a grasp whether it's something for me.
-A lot of thanks to Tokenami author [jjenzz](https://twitter.com/jjenzz) that helped a lot during my journey with Tokenami and was ultra fast with fixing bugs or applying improvements!

 [![Planner screenshot](./readme-assets/app-screenshot.png)](https://planner-tokenami.vercel.app)